aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/add-pdf-bookmarks-with-named-destinations/_index.md

 ## **Possible Usage Scenarios**

-Named Destinations are special kinds of bookmarks or links in PDF that do not depend on PDF pages.
-It means, if pages are added or deleted from PDF, bookmarks may become invalid but named destinations will remain intact.
-To create Named Destination, please set the [**PdfBookmarkEntry.destinationName**](https://reference.aspose.com/cells/javascript-cpp/pdfbookmarkentry/#destinationName--) property.
+Named Destinations are special kinds of bookmarks or links in a PDF that do not depend on PDF pages.
+That means if pages are added or deleted from the PDF, bookmarks may become invalid, but named destinations will remain intact.
+To create a Named Destination, set the [**PdfBookmarkEntry.destinationName**](https://reference.aspose.com/cells/javascript-cpp/pdfbookmarkentry/#destinationName--) property.

 ## **Add PDF Bookmarks with Named Destinations**

 Please see the following sample code, its [source Excel file](50528348.xlsx), and its [output PDF file](50528349.pdf).
 The screenshot shows the bookmarks and named destinations inside the output PDF.
-The screenshot also describes how to view Named Destinations and that you need Professional version of Acrobat Reader.
+The screenshot also describes how to view Named Destinations and that you need the Professional version of Adobe Acrobat Reader.

 ![todo:image_alt_text](add-pdf-bookmarks-with-named-destinations_1.png)